NemoNotFound/NemosCarpentry/ReadMe.md

     - Chair Seat
     - Chair Leg
     - Chair
-    - Glass Front Door Frame
+    - Glass Door Frame
+    - Glass Door
-    - Glass Front Door
+    - Stained Glass Door

 <br></br>
 If you need a Minecraft Server, go check out Kinetic Hosting and save 15% for your first month with the code "Nemo"!
 Just click here on the banner!